shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 Telekinesis is the ability to move an object at range with your mind.

-When a spell says “a creature telekinetically…”, it follows these rules:
+When a spell says “a creature telekinetically moves…”, it follows these rules:

 -   It costs 1 wyl to move 1kg of mass 1 meter
 -   A creature’s magic resist decreases how far you can move it and/or increases the wyl cost of doing so